-Find out about all the ways you can cope with diarrhoea caused by cancer or its treatment.
+Find out about how you can cope with diarrhoea caused by cancer or its treatment.

 Managing your diet